-In Year 10 students have the option to select between the Year 10 Mathematics and Year 10A Mathematics course.
-The 10A content is intended for students who require more content to enrich their mathematical study while completing the common Year 10 content.
-It is highly recommended that students intending to study Mathematical Methods in Year 11 and 12 complete the topics from the Year 10A Mathematics course.
+In Year 10 students have the option to select between Mathematical Methods, General Mathematics and Year 10 Essential Mathematics courses.
+Each subject accesses the Year 10 Curriculum within the guidelines of ACARA, but focus time and rigor according to the demands of the corresponding Senior Mathematics Syllabus.
+The 10 Methods content is intended for students who require more content to enrich their mathematical study drawn from the 10A curriculum while completing the common Year 10 content.
+It is highly recommended that students intending to study Mathematical Methods in Year 11 and 12 complete the topics from the Year 10 Mathematical Methods course.
+Similarly, students intending to study General Mathematics in Year 11 and 12 are recommended to study at a minimum General Mathematics in Year 10.